Project KinTrans Hands Can Talk uses AI to learn and process the body movements of sign language.

 Mohamed Elwazer, Founder/CTO

-Mohamed Elwazer, from Cairo, Egypt, system architect for KinTrans' human movement & gesture recognition engine.
+Mohamed Elwazer, from Cairo, Egypt, system architect for linedanceAI's human movement analysis platform.
 Computer systems engineer focused in machine-learning & image processing coupled with over 10 years of technical & leadership entrepreneurial experience.

 We believe human movement is the next data frontier.
-Like those cognitive services that have come before such as voice, image and object recognition, the time is now for human movement.
+Like those cognitive services that have come before such as voice, image, and object recognition, NOW human movement allows even greater depth into video analytics.

 Catherine Bentley, Co-founder/Biz Dev

-Catherine Bentley, from Dallas, Texas, manages partnerships, new business & operations for KinTrans Inc. A seasoned business consultant in human resources, strategy and innovation for businesses and governmental entities in the US and Middle East.
+Catherine Bentley, from Dallas, Texas, manages partnerships, new business & operations for linedanceAI.
+A seasoned business consultant in human resources, strategy and innovation for businesses and governmental entities in the US and Middle East.